Boulders in Water Features

-Nothing makes a pond or water feature look more timeless and natural than good, weathered, surface landscape boulders.
-These boulders generally have more character and appeal than rocks that are simply just dug up.
-Unearthed boulders are like broken glass, but good, weathered, unscarred surface stones are like diamonds.
+Nothing makes a pond or water feature look more timeless and natural than weathered surface boulders.
+These boulders generally have more character and appeal than rocks that are dug up.
+Unearthed boulders are like broken glass, unscarred surface stones are like diamonds.

 In a water feature, the more boulders the better.
-At a minimum, a few boulders flanking the waterfalls and stair step falls.
-It sure looks nice to have some boulders partially submerged in the main part of the pond for a real natural look.
-Some big specimens in the landscape around the pond tie the whole scene together.
-A nice flat top boulder here and there around the pond make a nice perch to sit and contemplate your next pond.
+At a minimum, a few boulders flanking the waterfall and stair step falls.
+It looks delightful to have some boulders partially submerged in the main part of the pond for a natural look.
+Some considerable specimens in the landscape around the pond connect the whole scene together.
+A boulder with a flat surface makes a nice perch to contemplate your next pond.

 Boulder retaining walls

-There are many ways to construct retaining wall, from rail road ties, to split face concrete blocks, yuck!!!
-To natural stone, to the grandest of them all, natural, surface boulders.
-These walls are probably going to cost more, but for the purist paradise head, nothing looks more natural.
-A beautiful stone outcropping with plants oozing out of every nook and cranny cannot be beat.
+There are many ways to construct a retaining wall.
+Railroad ties to split face concrete blocks, yuck!!!
+Natural stone is the grandest of them all.
+Boulder or rock retaining walls are probably going to cost more, but for the purist paradise head it is the natural choice.
+A beautiful stone outcropping with plants flowing out of every nook and cranny cannot be beat.
 And nothing is going to look more timeless and permanent.

-Big stately boulders in the garden can transform an otherwise dull tract home lot into a bit of wilderness.
-Homes built on a slope have so much more opportunities to naturalize there scene than the rest of us flat landers.
-Boulders can create the look and feel of some real wilderness.
+Stately boulders in the garden can transform an otherwise dull tract home lot into a bit of paradise.
+Homes built on a slope have so many more opportunities to naturalize their scene than the rest of us flat landers.
+Boulders can create the look and feel of authentic wilderness.

-Some other quick tips on naturalizing a dull pallet is to bring in a few loads of soil.
-Hardly anyone ever does this because is sounds so intimidating, but in reality, a dump truck load of fill dili cost practically nothing.
-The freight to get it delivered may cost a hundred dollars or so, and once its dumped in the street, it looks like it would take forever to move, but, a good hard worker who knows his shovel and wheel barrows well, can move 15 yards of dirt in about 4 hours.
-It may take you all weekend, or hire some neighborhood kids to do it, but the result is it transforms a flat yard into one big berm.
-Now you can really plan that stream and create a much more natural area.
-All for 200 dollars.
+Some other quick tips on naturalizing a dull flat yard is to bring in a few loads of soil.
+This may sound intimidating, but in reality, a dump truck load of fill dirt will cost practically nothing.
+Once delivered and dumped, it looks like it would take forever to move.
+A hard worker who knows his shovel and wheel barrows well.
+15 yards of dirt can be moved in about 4 hours.
+It may take all weekend for some.
+Hire neighborhood kids or trick your friends into coming over to help (A steak and 6-pack may be an added cost) The result is it transforms a flat yard into a nice berm.
+Now you can really plan that mountain stream or add a bit of privacy to your yard.
 Another big impact item that you can do cheaply is go find some old dead tree trunks.
 Dead wood is awesome.
 Throw it down and plant around it and Bingo, naturalization!